Updated Nov. ’25: Botanical Gardens in Miami and SoFla

 Vizcaya’s 10 acre European-inspired gardens are among the most elaborate in the United States.
 Reminiscent of gardens created in seventeenth- and eighteenth-century Italy and France, the overall landscape design is conceived as a series of rooms.The central space is dominated by low hedges in a geometric arrangement.
 Beyond that are the evocative Secret Garden, the intimate Theater Garden, the playful Maze Garden and the once-watery domain of the Fountain Garden.
 On either side of this designed landscape, James Deering preserved the native forest.
 Also find the orchidarium.
 The first floor of the Main House is open to visitors.

-There’s a farmer’s market and often times booths from local artisans on Sunday at the Vizcaya village across the street from the botanical garden at the site of the former farmer’s village.
-There’s also a guided tour of Vizcaya Village offered and family craft programs and Sunday morning wellness classes.
+There’s a farmer’s market with fresh and prepared foods and often times booths from local artisans on Sunday at the Vizcaya village across the street from the botanical garden at the site of the former farmer’s village.
+There’s also a guided tour of Vizcaya Village offered and family craft programs, a book club, concerts and Sunday morning wellness classes.

 Vizcaya Gardens and Museum

-Details on Vizcaya: Besides the 10 acres of formal gardens, the first floor of the Main House with its collections dating from the early 20th century back to Pompeii is open to visitors.
+Details on Vizcaya: Besides the 10 acres of formal botanical gardens in Miami, the first floor of the Main House with its collections dating from the early 20th century back to Pompeii is open to visitors.
 Open Wednesday to Monday, beginning at 9:30 a.m. and last admission is at 4:30 p.m The Main House is open until 5 p.m. and the gardens until 5:30 p.m.
 Admission of $25 for adults; $10 for children (6-12) and younger, free; visitors with a disability protected under the ADA and one accompanying caregiver, US military veterans and active duty personnel, free.
 Member tickets are free.
-Tickets must be bought online.
+Tickets must be bought online except for the discounted tickets.
 Vizcaya Gardens, 3251 South Miami Avenue.

 Montgomery Botanical Center